qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 In this lesson, you will be guided through a complete GIS analysis in QGIS.

-.. note:: Lesson developed by Linfiniti and S Motala (Cape Peninsula University of Technology)
+.. note:: Lesson developed by Linfiniti Consulting (South Africa) and Siddique Motala (Cape Peninsula University of Technology)

 Problem Statement
 ----------------------------------------------------------------------